septavios/obsidian-proofreader-fork/README.md

 | Method of incorporating changes       | mostly mouse clicks                             | keyboard shortcuts                                                           |
 | Additional benefits                   | Editor makes general comments on writing style. | Plugin can also be used to quickly proofread single sentences or paragraphs. |

-[^1]: Estimated pricing for the [GPT 4.1 mini and nano
+[^1]: Estimated pricing for the [GPT 4.1 nano
-	models](https://platform.openai.com/docs/models/) in April 2025.
+	model](https://platform.openai.com/docs/models/) in April 2025.
 The plugin
 	developer is not responsible if the actual costs differ.
 You can track your usage costs [on this page](https://platform.openai.com/usage).